This Gadget Makes It So Easy to Get Rid of Grease

 Why is it so important to keep grease from entering the drain?
 It all has to do with how grease breaks down once it’s in your pipes.
 The fats from grease bond together with other discarded fats and chemicals to create blockages.
 These can cause serious problems in the sewer system and lead to backups in your neighborhood.
 Even a teaspoon of grease down the drain now and then can add up.

-FOG Safe is a unique grease catcher made out of recycled paper created to fit in your drain.
-It was designed by general contractor and rental property manager Shawn Santos, who encountered a kitchen drain clogged with grease and wanted a product that would prevent it from ever happening again.
+Grease Hero is a unique grease catcher made out of recycled paper that’s formed to fit in your drain.
+It was designed by a general contractor and rental property manager who encountered a kitchen drain clogged with grease and wanted a product that would prevent it from ever happening again.

-This clever tool catches fats, oils and grease (get it?) to keep them out of your pipes.
+This brilliant tool catches fats, oils and grease to keep them out of your pipes.
 The grease catcher can absorb up to four ounces of oil, which is approximately the amount you’d get when frying up a pound of bacon.
 (If any of that grease splattered onto your stove, here’s the best way to clean it.)
+The Grease Hero is also just as useful for cleaning up after a round of fried chicken, and is probably the most useful tool for keeping a tidy kitchen since this viral silicone spoon rest hit the market.

 Want more kitchen hacks?
 Check out 10 cleaning tricks for everyday kitchen messes.